Farm Partnerships | Their importance & how to avoid disputes Skip to content

 • How are disputes to be dealt with?

-Disputes can arise in relation to property, capital contributions, profit shares, employees, confidentiality and competition, succession planning and expulsion of unwanted partners.
+Disputes can arise in relation to property, capital contributions, profit shares, employees, confidentiality and competition, succession planning and the expulsion of unwanted partners.

-Resorting to court action is not always advisable; it can be costly, it can result in loss of income and productivity on the farm, it creates family turmoil, and emotional distress, and even loss of reputation in the industry.
+Resorting to court action is not always advisable.
+It can be costly, it can result in loss of income and productivity on the farm, and it creates family turmoil, emotional distress and even loss of reputation in the industry.

-Above all, whatever the size and type of the farming operation, and the roles of the different family members and their contributions, it is vital to keep communication going and that will be helped significantly by having a formal document, a partnership agreement to refer to.
+Above all, whatever the size and type of the farming operation, and the roles of the different family members and their contributions, it is vital to keep communication going, and that will be helped significantly by having a formal document, a partnership agreement, to refer to.

-If you would like to discuss farm partnerships, whether it’s to create one for your business or you have an issue that has arisen within your partnership please do get in touch with Helen Brown.
-You can also visit our Agricultural Land, Farms & Estates web page to find out more about all the services we can help you with.
+If you would like to discuss farm partnerships, whether to create one for your business or because an issue has arisen within your partnership, please get in touch with Helen Brown.

 Stay up to date with our latest industry news